mj-atg/atg-code-docs/pages/docs/code/es6/math.md

 # ES6 - ByteSize Scripts - Math

-## Check if a Number is Positive or Negative
+## Check if a Number is positive or negative

 ```ts
 const positive = 5;